 Not to mention the large quantities of airborne mist that settle into other wet surfaces as they dry.
 Based on this, many contractors inaccurately conclude that air assisted is slower than airless.

 What is the difference between airless and air assisted spraying?

 There is a huge difference.
-I have written in the past about this topic, most recently a full analysis of air assisted spraying technology in American Painting Contractor magazine.
 At the practical level, I think some contractors resist aaa because of the cost of the equipment.
 You can get a good airless for under $1000.
 A good aaa rig may cost over $2000.
 Some contractors claim that aaa is slower than airless, not realizing that if you turn off the compressor on an aaa and turn up the fluid pressure, you are essentially running a 4000 psi airless machine.
 The air assist simply gives you the ability to run products efficiently in lower pressure ranges, which is desirable for fine finishes.
 And having a 5 gallon supply capacity gives aaa a production advantage over hvlp on larger scale tasks, but with similar transfer efficiency and finish quality.